vedala/flask-static-comments/README.md

 github repository as a pull request.

-## Environment variables
+## Configration

+The application is configured setting the following environment variables:

+### Required configuration

-Following environment variables are required by the application.
+The following environment variables are required by the application:

 | Environment Variable | Description |
 | --- | --- |